EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

-This will make sure full databse queries appear in the log in the console, including parameter values.
+This will make sure full database queries appear in the log in the console, including parameter values.
 This could expose sensitive data so be careful when using `EnableSensitiveDataLogging` in production.

-We can also add the following service configuration to have the app display detailed error pages when something related to the databse or migrations goes wrong:
+We can also add the following service configuration to have the app display detailed error pages when something related to the database or migrations goes wrong:

 ```diff
 public void ConfigureServices(IServiceCollection services)